Microsoft Probing Alleged Xbox Security Problem

 "Additionally," he continued, "when Microsoft refurbishes used consoles we have processes in place to wipe the local hard drives of any other user data.
 We can assure Xbox owners we take the privacy and security of their personal data very seriously."

-In an abstract of their findings, the researchers explained that gaming consoles, just like PCs need proper sanitisation processes to help fight identity theft. "[Y] ou cannot simply throw away a computer that has your personal data on it without some sort of sanitisation process; gaming consoles are no different," they wrote.
+In an abstract of their findings, the researchers explained that gaming consoles, just like PCs need proper sanitization processes to help fight identity theft. "[Y] ou cannot simply throw away a computer that has your personal data on it without some sort of sanitization process; gaming consoles are no different," they wrote.
 "Simply returning your console back to 'factory state' will not do the trick."

 "In this research paper the authors aim to bring awareness to the gaming public, researchers and practitioners that improperly discarding used consoles without proper sanitization practices can inadvertently release personal data which can result in identity theft," they added.

-When retiring an old Xbox, the researchers recommend physically removing the HD from the console and running a software sanitiser on the drive.
+When retiring an old Xbox, the researchers recommend physically removing the HD from the console and running a software sanitizer on the drive.